Histoplasmosis: Epidemiology

 H. capsulatum is found throughout the world.
 It is endemic in certain areas of the United States, particularly in states bordering the Ohio River valley and the lower Mississippi River.
 The humidity and acidity patterns of soil are associated with endemicity.
 Bird and bat droppings in soil promote the growth of Histoplasma.
 Contact with such soil aerosolizes the microconidia, which can infect humans.
 It is also common in caves in Southern and East Africa.
-Positive Histoplasmin skin tests occur in as many as 90% of the people living in areas where H. capsulatum is common, such as the eastern and central United States.
+Positive histoplasmin skin tests occur in as many as 90% of the people living in areas where H. capsulatum is common, such as the eastern and central United States.

 In Canada, the St. Lawrence River Valley is the site of the most frequent infections, with 20–30% of the population testing positive.
 A review of reported cases in 2018 showed disease presence throughout Southeast Asia, In India, the Gangetic West Bengal is the site of most frequent infections, with 9.4% of the population testing positive.
-H. c. capsulatum was isolated from the local soil proving endemicity of Histoplasmosis in West Bengal.
+H. c. capsulatum was isolated from the local soil proving endemicity of histoplasmosis in West Bengal.

+In non-endemic countries, 40–50% of histoplasmosis cases are diagnosed in immunocompromised patients (HIV/AIDS, transplanted patients, cancer patients).

+Histoplasmosis in workplaces

+H. capsulatum is commonly found across the United States.
+The fungus can grow in any material contaminated with bird and bat droppings, but particularly manifests in soils.
+Histoplasma can present itself as an occupational hazard through the causation of the infection Histoplasmosis.
+Workers in various fields can be exposed to the fungus as spores can be released into the air through any activities that disturb the soil.
+Due to this, occupations at a higher risk for exposure include construction and demolition, landscaping, mining, quarrying, oil and gas extraction, agriculture and forestry industries.
+Common symptoms in workers are similar to those of the exposed general public, such as nonspecific respiratory symptoms like a cough.
+However, workplace exposures tend to lead to larger outbreaks than non-occupational histoplasmosis, and scientific reviews have shown that occupational histoplasmosis accounts for approximately one third of all documented outbreaks.
+Though the disease is usually not severe, there have been instances of outbreaks among workers leading to death.

+These occurrences emphasize the importance of protective measures for workers.
+The CDC advises that those who work in potentially hazardous environments reduce their exposure as much as possible following the hierarchy of hazard controls.
+They recommend that any build-up of bird and bat droppings should be avoided if possible, but if it is unavoidable, various engineering, administrative controls, and personal protective equipment can be implemented in the workplace.
+The CDC also suggests that workplaces should be responsible for administrative controls such as developing a safety plan, posting notice of the risk of exposure, disposing of any potentially contaminated materials, and providing proper education on the dangers associated with histoplasma.
+Adequate personal protective equipment includes a respirator, hooded coveralls, shoe coverings, gloves, and eye protection.